-Either party may end the agreement without cause by providing ninety (90) days' written notice of termination to the other party.
-The Organization shall be responsible for the clean-up and any rehabilitation of the garden site at the end of the project.
+Either party may end the agreement without cause by providing ninety days' written notice of termination to the other party.
+The garden group shall be responsible for the clean-up and any rehabilitation of the garden site at the end of the project.

-Compost Bins
+Compost bins

-A Composter must be a closed bin design to keep animals and pests out.
+A composter must be a closed bin design to keep animals and pests out.
 Every gardener should be aware of the compost bin located on site.